lutzdigital/advent-of-code-2024/README.md

 ## Running the code

-The code is writeen in C#.
+The code is written in C#.
 The repository contains a Visual Studio 2022 solution file, with .NET 8 console programs for every day.
 For running these projects you have to:
 - Sign up at [Advent of Code](https://adventofcode.com/) to get access to the puzzle text and and the puzzle input.
 Please note that for every AoC user, the puzzle input is different.
 - Get your puzzle input for the corresponding day and paste it into the (currently empty file) ``data/input.txt`` of the project sub-folder.